-He turned his head toward her, and on impulse, she moved toward him and kissed his mouth.
+He turned his head towards her, and on impulse, she moved towards him and kissed his mouth.
 She was not surprised when he reached for her, rolling on top of her and thrusting his tongue into her mouth.
 It was not an especially pleasant kiss, but she tolerated it and moved her legs apart to cradle him between them.

 He was moaning and trembling, and she reached between them and guided him into her again.
 She was surprised when he took up a slow, rolling rhythm this time rather than the wild thrusting from before.
 Ah, well.
 He'd always been a quick study.

 She manoeuvred her hips into the position that felt best, and almost immediately, an orgasm started to blossom deep within her.
 When he began to move faster, it broke over her, and she cried out.

 He was no longer in control of his actions.
 He hadn't meant to, but when she kissed him, he found himself clutching at her and pressing her body under his.
 It was as if his entire existence now depended upon being inside her again, and as his cock searched for that welcoming warmth, his mouth met hers and his tongue pushed its desperate way into it.
 The sweetness of her mouth around his questing tongue soothed him enough to stop his hips' grinding.
 He moaned, but the sound was cut off along with his breath when he felt her hand close over his penis, and with her guidance, he sheathed himself in her once again.

 The desperation he had felt was immediately quelled, and he was curiously calm.
 He looked at her face.
 Her eyes were closed and her lips slightly parted, and he felt a sudden wave of affection for her that he was certain had nothing to do with the fact that his most sensitive organ was buried inside her body.